act icon

 Login or register to add these tasks to your personal development plan.

-In the videos below, Dr Tina Persson shares strategies for optimising your CV and online presence to attract recruiters.
+In the videos below, Ass.
+Professor Tina Persson shares strategies for optimising your CV and online presence to attract recruiters.

 Other resources you may wish to check out